Back arrow - black

 Coaching management platforms

-For example, if you are a new sales leader and coach, then joining Pavillion or a program like the Sales Leader Development Program from DSG would be a helpful tool to assist with this transition.
-This program includes role-play, one-on-one coaching calls, and individual exercises.
+For example, if you are a new sales leader and coach, then joining Pavillion or a program like the Sales Leader Development Program from DSG may help you through this transition.

-Invest in growing your skills as a coach and you’ll see the positive impact it has on yourself and the rest of the team.
+Invest in growing your skills as a sales coach and you'll see the positive impact it has for you and the rest of the team.

 “I think my biggest learning around sales coaching, or at least the thing that made the most impact, was when I realized the power of coaching, not telling.
 To me, coaching is where you help them find the answer or the solution, or even what they should have done, by asking the right questions.
 Rather than saying 'you should have done x', help them to work out that they should have done x.
 This empowers them but it also helps them to understand why they should have done it and will learn a lot better for the future.”- Ollie Sharpe, VP of Revenue EMEA at Salesloft